the-nazes-organization/bot-signal/README.md

 The chatter is the object that will be used to send message.
 It is a wrapper around the signal-cli.
 It has the following methods:

-- send_message: send a message to the user
+- send_message: send a message with options:
+    - attachments : files to send with
+    - quote : a message to quote
+    - mention : a link to the use ryou are referencing
-- send_reaction: send a reaction to the user
+- send_reaction: send a reaction to a user message
-- send_typing: send a typing notification to the user
+- send_typing: send a typing notification

 example:
 ```python